ompl/ompl/doc/dox/python.md

 # (Re)generating the Python bindings {#updating_python_bindings}

+\attention See also the tutorial [Creating Python bindings for a new planner](pybindingsPlanner.html)

 The Python bindings are subdivided into modules, to reflect the main namespaces: ompl::base, ompl::control, and ompl::geometric.
 The code in the ompl/src/ompl/util directory is available in a submodule as well.
 Whenever you change the API to OMPL, you will need to update the Python bindings.
 Updating the bindings is a two-step process.
 First, the code for the modules needs to be generated.
 Second, the code needs to be compiled into binary Python modules.